-Rachel Klenzman is a dual Master of Science in Public Health Nutrition and Master of Public Health student at the University of Tennessee.
+RACHEL KLENZMAN is a dietetic intern and dual Master of Science in Public Health Nutrition and Master of Public Health student at the University of Tennessee.
+She has been a Maternal and Child Health Nutrition Leadership trainee since January 2019.
 In May 2018, she received her undergraduate degree in Dietetics from Ashland University in Ashland, OH.
-Rachel’s experience as a research assistant in perinatal and behavioral health, and surgical outcomes at Nationwide Children’s Hospital in Columbus, Ohio sparked her passion for the MCH population.
+Rachel’s experience as a research assistant in perinatal, behavioral health, and surgical outcomes at Nationwide Children’s Hospital in Columbus, Ohio sparked her passion for the MCH population.
 Her graduate thesis work focuses on postpartum anxiety, breastfeeding self-efficacy, and breastfeeding outcomes.
-She has been a Maternal and Child Health Nutrition Leadership trainee since January 2019 and will be completing a dietetic internship through UT in 2021.
 Rachel hopes to use her education and training to improve health outcomes for mothers and infants.